jokeyrhyme/jokeyrhyme.github.com/_drafts/jquery-library-size.md

 {{ page.summary }}

+I've been reading [Secrets of the JavaScript Ninja](http://jsninja.com/), by [John Resig](http://ejohn.org/).
+It's a terrific read, and I highly recommend it.
+I have gained a deeper appreciation of the work that DOM libraries (like [jQuery](http://jquery.com/) do for us, work I'd really rather not do myself.

+So this post is a partly a reaction to the growing anti-jQuery sentiment amongst JavaScript developers.
+I want to look at the custom build system and come up with a way to keep jQuery relevant for my use cases without paying any unnecessary penalties.

 ### recent jQuery versions

-jQuery 2 drops support for browsers that are missing `querySelector` and `addEventListener` (e.g. Internet Explorer 8 and older).
+jQuery 2 drops support for browsers that are missing ECMAScript 5, `querySelector` and `addEventListener` (e.g. Internet Explorer 8 and older).
 In order to continue supporting such browsers, jQuery 1.10 continues to be developed in parallel.

 The following table shows the version numbers for the parallel releases: